 - Experienced ongoing or recurrent depression or sadness

 Mindfulness-Based Cognitive Therapy combines mindfulness practices with cognitive behavioral therapy techniques and has been proven effective in helping to prevent the return of depression in numerous clinical studies.

-The overall cost is $750.
-This includes an initial private screening interview, 8 two-hour sessions, as well as a workbook and mp3’s for home practice.
+This group will give you an initial private screening interview, 8 two-hour sessions, as well as a workbook and mp3’s for home practice.

 Because of the workshop format and the emphasis on teaching and empowering participants to take control of their own process, this is one of the most cost-effective treatments available for depression.